openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_FaceNet_From_Tensorflow.md

 Converting a TensorFlow FaceNet Model to the IR
 ###############################################

-To generate a FaceNet OpenVINO model, feed a TensorFlow FaceNet model to Model Optimizer with the following parameters:
+To generate a FaceNet OpenVINO model, feed a TensorFlow FaceNet model to Model Conversion API with the following parameters:

 .. code-block:: sh